Botcoinista/Examensarbete-Bitcoin/README.md

 !!!
 IMPORTANT !!!
 /*
 Run (node generateSecrets.js) in the terminal to generate the secrets and write them to the .env file in the root directory of the project.
-Make sure to be in the correct directory when running the command (secrets-management).
+Make sure to be in the correct directory when running the command backend/(secrets-management).
 */